NVIDIA/aistore/docs/etl.md

 > (one container per target) and that all ETL containers run in parallel, the cumulative "transformation"
 > bandwidth scales proportionally to the number of storage nodes and disks.

-Finally, we can use newly created pods to transform the objects on the fly for us:
+Finally, we can use newly created Pods to transform the objects on the fly for us:

 ```console
 $ ais create bucket transform